1936 Auckland Rugby League season: Round 6

 The City v Mount Albert match was played at Prince Edward Park in Papakura.
-Pawson left the field during the match with an ankle injury and then Halliwell was knocked out by a late tackle in the first half and was unconscious for “three quarters of an hour”.
+Thomas Pawson left the field during the match with an ankle injury and then Harry Halliwell was knocked out by a late tackle in the first half and was unconscious for "three quarters of an hour".
 Jack Hemi injured his knee playing for Manukau and had to leave the field.
 The injury saw him miss several weeks.
+Of Manukau's heavy win over Marist the Auckland Star opened the description with "it was a field day for the tribes of Ngatimaru, Ngatihika and Maniapoto, and Hemi's men played with a joyous abandon to register a runaway victory against Marist".